sparkartgroup/qa-deployer/README.md

 # qa-deployer -- Deploy a package to a hosting service for easy review

 This package is used to easily deploy the contents of the current directory to an external service, and then send a deployment notification.

+The easiest way to use this package is with a [CLI script](#Available-Scripts) (or writing your own).
 The module is used by specifying a deployer and a notifier:

 ```
 var qa_deployer = require('qa-deployer')